webpack/webpack.js.org/src/content/guides/public-path.md

 In development for example, we might have an `assets/` folder that lives on the same level of our index page.
 This is fine, but what if we wanted to host all these static assets on a CDN in production?

-To approach this problem you can easily use a good old environment variable.
+To approach this problem you can use a good old environment variable.
 Let's say we have a variable `ASSET_PATH`:

 ``` js
 import webpack from 'webpack';